-Trip Generation table based on Planning Partners assumptions and information obtained from project applicant.There are 5 residences located at the dairy facility, and there would be 4 residences with the dairy expansion.
-For a dairy farm operation, a trip generation factor of 2 trips per day was used for both on-site residences and off-site employees.
+- Trip Generation table based on Planning Partners assumptions and information obtained from project applicant. - 1.
+There are 4 residences located at the dairy facility, occupied by non-employee residents.
+For a dairy farm operation, a trip generation factor of 2 trips per day was used for both on-site residences and off-site employees. - 2.
+There are currently eight (8) employees.
+There would be 12 total employees with the proposed expansion. - 3.
+One milk tanker truck visits the site twice daily.

-- The dairy currently employs a staff of approximately 19 workers, with a maximum of 13 workers on-site at any time.
-Since there are 5 employee residences on site, it is assumed there are 8 off-site employees driving to work per day.
-There would be 25 total employees with the proposed expansion, with a maximum of 16 workers on-site at any time, and 12 off-site employees driving to work. - 3.
-One milk tanker truck visits the site 2 times daily.
 With the proposed expansion, the tanker truck will visit four (4) times daily. - 4.
-There are 2 commodity truck trips from offsite per day, and there would be 4 with the proposed expansion. - 5.
+There are five (5) commodity truck trips from offsite per day, and there would be ten (10) with the proposed expansion. - 5.
 Commercial manure hauling vehicles are on-site for approximately one (1) week annually to remove solid manure.
-Currently, there are approximately 815 diesel truck trips per year to export dry manure to off-site fields.
-Under proposed operations, there would be approximately 1,630 diesel truck trips per year to export dry manure to off-site fields.
-Since some existing trips are partial loads, the increase in diesel truck trips would not be proportional to the increase in manure exported. - 6.
+Currently, there are approximately 700 diesel truck trips per year to export dry manure to off-site fields.
+Under proposed operations, there would be approximately 1,500 diesel truck trips per year to export dry manure to off-site fields. - 6.
 Commercial silage trucks are on-site for approximately two (2) weeks annually during harvest to haul feed crops.
-Currently, there are approximately 925 truck trips per year to haul feed crops, and under proposed operations, there would be approximately 1,050 truck trips per year. - 7.
-Approximately 16 trips by heavy duty pickups and trailers are made per week to move animals back and forth between the north and south dairy facilities.
-With the proposed expansion there would be no change. - 8.
-A tallow truck (i.e., dead animal removal service) visits the site once per week, and would remain at once per week. - 9.
-A veterinary truck visits the site twice per week.
+Currently, there are approximately 600 truck trips per year to haul feed crops, and under proposed operations, there would still be approximately 600 truck trips per year since fields would not change.